lijumjose/VIPMP/src/pages/docs/flex_promo/apis.md

             "method": "GET",
             "headers": []
         },
-        // next link will be present only if next resource present "next": {
+        // next link will be present only if the next resource is present "next": {
             "uri": "/v3/promotions?market-segment=COM&country=US&
             start-date=2025-01-01T00%253A00%253A00Z&